 - This site’s critique of Prause et al., 2015.

-- Five peer-reviewed critiques of Prause et al., 2015: 1, 2, 3, 4.
-5. (All agree that Prause actually found desensitization or habituation – consistent with addiction)
+- Five peer-reviewed analyses of Prause et al., 2015: 1, 2, 3, 4, 5, 6.
+(All agree that Prause actually found desensitization or habituation – which is consistent with the addiction model)

 - Matuesz Gola’s critique of Prause et al., 2015: Decreased LPP for sexual images in problematic pornography users may be consistent with addiction models.
 Everything depends on the model.
 (Commentary on Prause, Steele, Staley, Sabatinelli, & Hajcak, 2015).